oat-sa/tao-e2e-runner/docker/README.md

 If the stack defined in `docker-compose.yml` doesn't meet your needs, and you just want to run the Cypress container on its own, that can be done using a single command:

-Assuming that your stack is running on the network `docker_tao_network`, and you are in `/tao/views/build/node_modules/@oat-sa/tao-e2e-runner`:
+Assuming that your TAO stack is running on the network `docker_tao_network`, and you are in `/tao/views/build/node_modules/@oat-sa/tao-e2e-runner`:

 ```sh
 docker run -it \